 Is your AWS bill climbing while performance plateaus?
-Choosing between AWS Graviton, Intel, and AMD isn’t just a technical preference – it’s a financial decision that could slash your compute spend by up to 40% without sacrificing a millisecond of speed.
+Switching from Intel or AMD to AWS Graviton isn’t just a technical preference – it’s a financial move that can slash your compute spend by 40% while maintaining or even increasing application speed.

 Engineering leaders often stick with Intel (x86) because it is familiar, but staying in your comfort zone is expensive.
 As cloud-native architectures evolve, the performance-to-price gap between Amazon’s custom silicon and traditional processors has become too wide to ignore.